 After the bearings have been installed and allowed to cool, check to ensure that they have not moved away from the shaft shoulders in shrinking.
 If movement has occurred, use a suitably sized sleeve and a press to reposition the bearings against the shaft shoulders.

-If heating the bearings is not practical, use a suitably sized sleeve and an arbor (or hydraulic) press to install the bearings on the shaft.
+If heating the bearings is not practical, use a suitably sized sleeve and a press to install the bearings on the shaft.